schollz/calledd/README.md

 # Call EDD

-This repository is a simple script that uses Twilio and Google's Speech-to-Text to automatically call the EDD (Employment Development Department) in California and get through to talk to a human.
+This repository is a simple script that uses Twilio and Google's Speech-to-Text that can be used to call EDD (Employment Development Department) in California and get through to talk to a human.
-This usually works for me to get in touch with a human representative within about 30 minutes (previously I had spent two weeks trying to get through).
+Usually works to get a human representative within about 30.

 It costs about $1.50 to get the Twilio number and usually about $1-$5 to get through to a human, depending on how long you are on hold.
-I automated this in a website, [calledd.com](https://calledd.com) where you can pay $15 to do all this automatically, but I wanted to make the code available for anyone who wants to use it.
+I automated this in a website, [calledd.com](https://calledd.com) where you can pay $15 to do all this automatically.

 The script will call the EDD, wait for the automated system to ask for verification code, dial in the code,